cloudacademy/aws-cloudformation/vpc-ml/README.md

 1. Log into AWS Console, as a user with admin priviledges
 2. Select the CloudFormation service
-3. Launch a new CloudFormation stack - by uploading the `cloudacademy.vpc.ml.yaml` template
+3. Launch a new CloudFormation stack - by uploading the `./cf/cloudacademy.vpc.ml.yaml` template
 4. Leave all input parameter defaults as is - or adjust as neccessary
 5. Once the CloudFormation stack has completed building successfully - take a look at the Outputs tab and copy the `FraudDetectionPredictCommand` value.
 The `FraudDetectionPredictCommand` contains a ready to use CURL command to fire in a fraud detection request.
 An example of this command follows:

-Note: This command needs to run from within the `vpc-ml` folder as it references the `fraudtest.json` test file.
+Note: This command needs to run from within the `vpc-ml/test` folder as it references the `fraudtest.json` test file.

 Note: The endpoint listens on port 5000 and hits the EC2 instance public IP.